scubbx/heightprofile-sql-geoserver/readme.md

-# Height profile as a service
+# Height profile as a Service

 I could not find a best-practice example to implement a height profile service, so I did one myself.
 In this example, a height profile service is provided by the means of a OGC WFS service, using only a default PostGIS and GeoServer installation.